Synchrony Financial, Buy The Dip?

 The Case Against Synchrony

 Some may say that Synchrony is a value trap.
 They might argue that the company's valuation is so low because default rates are rising!
 It's all going down and that is being priced in!
 I believe they are wrong.
 Yes, charge-offs increased to 5.33% from 4.74% last year.
-However, loans 30+ days past due declined from 4.25% to 3.85%.
+Also, loans 30+ days past due increased to 4.25% from 3.85%.
 I don't mind that the company stashed another $403m for loan loss provisions because that is better than not having it.

 Some may argue that the credit cycle is turning but I do not believe this is the case either.
 Despite tension, everywhere I look I see growth.
 Unemployment is extremely low.
 Wages are finally increasing.
 Housing numbers are through the roof.
 I believe that as long as the economy keeps going the way it is currently going, Synchrony will prosper.